Camping At The Festival

 Facilities and Onsite Services

-TOILET/SHOWERS – There are shower and toilet facilities located throughout the EPIC site and we have hired some portable facilities to supplement the permanent facilities.
+TOILET/SHOWERS – There are shower and toilet facilities located throughout the site including portable facilities to supplement the permanent facilities.
 Some EPIC showers and toilets have wheelchair access, and these are indicated on the Site Map (Coming Soon).

 LAUNDRY – There is a laundry located on site at the Cotter Campground.